grouperenault/RE20-Respirator-SW/README.md

 * Overhaul / cleaning facilitated by the use of Pinch Valves

-* Manufacturing cost price between € 1000 and € 2,500 depending on version and volumes
+* Manufacturing cost price between â‚¬ 1000 and â‚¬ 2,500 depending on version and volumes

 * Noise level less than 50 dB, capable of 40 dB (depending on ambient thermal conditions)